Chocolate Glossary

 Tempering:

-A process of preparing chocolate that involves heating and cooling so that it will solidify with a stable cocoa butter crystal form.
-Proper tempering, followed by good cooling, is required for good surface gloss and to prevent “fat” bloom.
+A process preparing chocolate involves heating and cooling to solidify with stable cocoa butter crystal form.

 Truffle: